FrederickKDP/frederickkdp.github.io/_posts/2025-03-23-making-this.md

 and as you might imagine, I found it here, on [GitHub Pages](https://pages.github.com) and [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) .
 It fill all the boxes, while providing an environment that supports [Markdown](https://www.markdownguide.org) .
 I already habituated in using it, so it was a perfect match.

 Jekyll starts with a default theme, [Minima](https://github.com/jekyll/minima) that I decided to stick with for a while, so I can extend it and customize it for my needs.
-One of which, I wanted to extend it with my [Itch.io](https://fredev-k.itch.io) but it doesn't support it by default.
+One of which, I wanted to extend it with my [Itch.io](https://fredev-k.itch.io) profile, but it doesn't support it by default.
 Thankfully, I found this [article](https://blog.jakelee.co.uk/adding-new-social-media-link-to-minima/) by Jake Lee that provides a solution to do so.

 In case the article becomes unavailable, in sum, what I have done was: